algorandfoundation/xGov/Proposals/xgov-25.md

 Website: https://notiboy.com/

 ## Roadmap

+### Build Chat Application.
+Date: 3 months
+Amount: 85000
+Description:
-1)We intend to build a basic address-to-address chat application and integrate it into our current application.<br>
+    -We intend to build a basic address-to-address chat application and integrate it into our current application

+### APIs as service
+Date: 1 month
+Amount: 10700
+Description:
-2)Release apis as a service so that projects can integrate them.
+    -Release apis as a service so that projects can integrate chat app into their web3 application.

 ## Benefits for the community
 1) Community members can interact with each other by using an algorand address as their identity.
 Currently, members have to expose their web2 identities, like email-id or phone numbers via a web2 platform to interact with other members or web3 projects.